Spring and Summer are the perfect time for picnics! But what can you do if there’s a rainy day?

 Put your yellow rice into the “lemonade pitcher.”
 Arrange your dishes and napkins attractively!
 I placed some of the printable picnic food on the plates, as well as some little guests!

-To make the “PICNIC” letters more durable, I laminated them myself using adhesive cover sheets from the dollar store.
+To make the “PICNIC” letters more durable, you may want to laminate them.
 By the way, the printable also includes the word “BASKET” for your picnic pleasure!

 Onetime was chafing at the bit to get into this bin.
 As soon as he saw me dyeing the rice, he wanted to know what I was putting together, and when he heard “picnic sensory bin” he could barely wait!